shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 # Review

 1. We configured puppet:agent on www:
-  1. Set config\/server
+2. Set config/server
-  2. Refresh the service
+3. Refresh the service
-  3. Enabled the service
+4. Enabled the service
-  4. Stopped but did not disable the service
+5. Stopped but did not disable the service

-2. Distributed .zshrc from a single manifest.
+6. Distributed .zshrc from a single manifest.

-3. Created just enough of a private \(lab\) puppet module to server files.
+7. Created just enough of a private (lab) puppet module to server files.

-4. Updated site.pp to copy .zshrc to agents from the lab module.
+8. Updated site.pp to copy .zshrc to agents from the lab module.

-5. Noticed that changes in  site.pp affect the agent running on the master and on www.
+9. Noticed that changes in  site.pp affect the agent running on the master and on www.

-6. We introduced two lab specific shell functions:
+10. We introduced two lab specific shell functions:
-  1. `lab_copy <example>` lab\_copy copies files for the next lab and supports tab expansion
+11. `lab_copy <example>` lab_copy copies files for the next lab and supports tab expansion
-  2. `lab_build`lab\_build builds and installs the custom puppet module we are using to manage our customized files and manifests.
+12. `lab_build`lab_build builds and installs the custom puppet module we are using to manage our customized files and manifests.